|honey quince tea.|

 Peel, core and chop quince into petite chunks of about 1 cm / 1/2 inch.
 (To keep the quince fresh and bright, soak the pieces in a bowl of water with a dash of lemon juice as you chop them up.)

 Place 6 cups water and quince pieces in a saucepan and bring to boil.
 Turn down to a simmer and let it cook gently, partially covered, for 40 minutes, or until the quince flavour has sufficiently infused in the water, and/or the quince pieces are sufficiently tender to your liking.

 Remove from heat and add honey to taste.
 Serve with a spoon for scooping up the cubes of quince.

-Simmer with a small knob of ginger, or a vanilla bean.
+Simmer with a small knob of ginger, a pinch of nutmeg, or a vanilla bean.

 Add in a squeeze of lemon juice or mandarin juice in the end.